-We found arrangements were in place to ensure staff received training in respect of the decontamination of reusable dental instruments commensurate with their roles and responsibilities.
+We found arrangements were in place to ensure staff received training in respect to the decontamination of reusable dental instruments commensurate with their roles and responsibilities.

 The processes regarding the decontamination of reusable dental instruments were being audited in line with the best practice outlined in HTM 01-05 using the IPS audit tool.
-We reviewed the most recent IPS audit, completed during July 2020 and found that the audit had been completed in a meaningful manner and had identified areas of good practice.
+We reviewed the most recent IPS audit, completed during January 2021 and found that the audit had been completed in a meaningful manner and had identified areas of good practice.

-We found that appropriate equipment, including a washer disinfector, a DAC universal and two steam sterilisers had been provided to meet the requirements of the practice.
+We found that appropriate equipment, including a washer disinfector, a DAC Universal and two steam sterilisers had been provided to meet the requirements of the practice.
 We established that equipment used in the decontamination process had been appropriately validated and inspected in keeping with the written scheme of examination.
-Equipment logbooks evidenced that periodic tests were undertaken and recorded in keeping with HTM 01-05.
+Equipment logbooks evidenced that periodic tests were undertaken and recorded in keeping with HTM 01-05 with the exception of the daily automatic control test (ACT) and steam penetration test in respect of the DAC Universal.
+We advised these periodic tests are undertaken and recorded in keeping with HTM 01-05.
+Following the inspection we received confirmation that this issue had been addressed.